Mid Wales Bowling Association

 Clubs may enter teams in the League consisting of four players and all matches to be played on the date shown on the fixture list.
 Any club with more than one team in the league must give a list of players playing for each team to the County Secretary before the season starts.
 These lists may be added to during the season and the County Secretary informed, but there will be no moving between teams once the season starts.
 Any matches postponed due to inclement weather will be arranged by the Management Committee.
 If a club cannot play on the date specified the fixture must be re-arranged before the start of the season and the County Secretary informed.
 If the matches are postponed without going through the specified procedure the offending team will lose 2 points to their opposition who will also be awarded an average shot difference for and against for the match.

 Play will be 18 ends and 1 shot on the first two ends.
+If the end is declared dead the jack will be re-spotted on the "T".
 A win will be 2 points and draw 1 point.
 All the score cards will be sent by the host club to the results co-ordinator within 48 hours of the completion of the match.
 Matches will be played according to the "Laws of the Game".
-There will be no entry fee or green fee and dress will be greys and white or club shirt.
+There will be no green fee and dress code will be grey or club trousers or shorts and white or club shirt.

 Any dispute on any matter e.g. postponed fixtures etc. shall be decided by a committee comprising of one member from each club (excluding club/s involved in the dispute) and the President will chair the meeting.